 Walker went on to open Farmers & Merchants Bank Of Long Beach around a month after that.
 A century on, and you can see that the ethos hasn’t really changed much here.
 Indeed, this is still very much a family affair.
 Members of the Walker family own a big chunk of stock, and the bank is very conservatively run.
 It has also notched up well over 500 consecutive dividend payments according to its most recent annual report.

 As mentioned above, this is a pretty tiny company compared to the stuff that usually gets covered on the site.
-The bank runs twenty-five branches in Southern California, and sports around $7,950m in total assets on its balance sheet.
+FMBL runs twenty-five branches in Southern California, and sports around $7,950m in total assets on its balance sheet.
 Compare that to Wells Fargo – the last bank covered on the site – which currently has circa $2,000,000m in assets.
-That said, and given how conservatively it is managed, I don’t think Farmers & Merchants Bank Of Long Beach is out of place on the site.
+That said, and given how conservatively it is managed, I don’t think Farmers & Merchants Bank Of Long Beach is out of place here.

 Anyway, let’s delve a little deeper into the bank.
 According to its website, the value of its loan book clocked in at circa $4,400m at the end of 1Q20.
 Most of that is in commercial real estate and residential mortgages.
-It set aside $800,000 for bad debt in the quarter, with that figure standing against pre-provision net interest income of circa $61m.
-All said and done, the bank still reported total net income of $18m last quarter.
-That was around $4m lower than it earned in the equivalent period last year.
+It set aside $800,000 for bad debt in that quarter, with that figure standing against pre-provision net interest income of circa $61m.
+All said and done, the bank still reported total net income of $18m in 1Q20.
+That was around $4m lower than it earned in the equivalent period in 2019.

-A lot has obviously happened since last year.
+Now, a lot has obviously happened since last year.
 The COVID-19 induced downturn needs no further commentary, while interest rates have also tanked.
-Nearly all of its net revenue generation comes from net interest income, but it still managed to sport a net interest margin of 3.28% last quarter.
-Granted, this quarter will probably be much worse than the last one, though the bank is absurdly well capitalized.
+Nearly all of the bank’s net revenue generation comes from net interest income, but it still managed to sport a net interest margin of 3.28% last quarter.
+Granted, this quarter will probably be much worse than the last one, though FMBL is absurdly well capitalized.
 Its CET1 ratio clocked in at 19.65% at the end of 1Q20, while its leverage ratio came in at around 14%.
 I think this one will be around for a while.

-On that note, we get to its current valuation.
-The bank looks pretty darn cheap to me.
-A quick look at its history suggests it manages to make returns of circa 1.1% on its assets.
-Let’s lower that a notch, just to err on the side of caution, and put normalized earnings power in the $80m per annum area.
+On that note, we get to the bank’s current valuation.
+It looks pretty darn cheap to me.
+A quick look at its history suggests FMBL manages to make returns of circa 1.1% on its assets.
+Let’s lower that a notch to be conservative, and put normalized earnings power in the $80m per annum area.
 I make that equivalent to around $625 per share based on circa 128,600 shares outstanding.
 The current stock price is $5,875 – down around 25% year-to-date.
-Quick math therefore puts it at around 9.4x annual earnings.
+Quick math therefore puts FMBL at around 9.4x annual earnings.
 The current share price is also well below tangible book value of circa $8,400 per share.